-State of Arizona Schedule of Findings and Recommendations October 1, 2010 through September 30, 2011
+State of Arizona Schedule of Findings and Recommendations October 1, 2011 through September 30, 2012

-11-02 The counties should distribute Taylor Grazing, Sections 3 and 15, monies in accordance with A.R.S. §§37-724 and 37-725
+The counties should distribute Taylor Grazing, Sections 3 and 15, monies in accordance with A.R.S. §§37-724 and 37-725

-Criteria: In accordance with A.R.S. §37-724, which relates to Taylor Grazing Section 15, all monies received from leases of public lands within any county shall be credited to the school district in which the land lies.
+Criteria: In accordance with A.R.S. §37-725, which relates to Taylor Grazing, Section 3, all monies received from grazing fees of a grazing district shall be credited to a special fund designated the range improvement fund of the grazing district.
+Also, in accordance with A.R.S. §37-724, which relates to Taylor Grazing, Section 15, all monies received from leases of public lands within any county shall be credited to the school district in which the land lies.
 If the lands do not lie within a school district, the monies shall be credited to the county's general school fund.
-Also, in accordance with A.R.S. §37-725, which relates to Taylor Grazing Section 3, all monies received from grazing fees of a grazing district shall be credited to a special fund designated the range improvement fund of the grazing district.

-Condition and context: The counties did not distribute receipts from Taylor Grazing, Sections 3 and 15, fees in accordance to A.R.S. §§37-724 and 37-725.
-Specifically, auditors noted that Yavapai County did not deposit its Taylor Grazing, Section 3, monies into a special range improvement fiduciary fund but retained the \$1,547.
-In addition, Yavapai County did not distribute its Taylor Grazing, Section 15, monies to the school districts in which the leased public land lies or deposit the monies into the County's general school fund, but retained the \$26,648.
-Further, La Paz County commingled its Taylor Grazing, Section 15, monies with its Taylor Grazing, Section 3, monies and deposited the \$397 into a special range improvement fiduciary fund.
+Condition and context: The counties did not distribute receipts from Taylor Grazing, Sections 3 and 15, fees in accordance with A.R.S. §§37-724 and 37-725.
+Specifically, auditors noted that Mohave County did not deposit its remaining Taylor Grazing, Section 3, monies into a special range improvement fiduciary fund and retained \$123 of the \$29,841 received.
+Further, Santa Cruz County did not deposit its Taylor Grazing, Section 3, monies into a special range improvement fiduciary fund and retained the \$4 total.
+In addition, Santa Cruz County did not distribute all of its Taylor Grazing, Section 15, monies to the school districts in which the leased public lands lie and retained \$89 of the \$1,344 received.